 We leave you tips for driving around the Yucatan Peninsula

-Mérida It is very successful for the traveler without losing its essence.
-Merida is sincere with a charm that captures, a place where things never stop happening.
+Mérida It is very attractive for the traveler without losing its essence.
+Mérida is sincere with a charm that captures, a place where things do not stop happening.
 If you like to spend the night in a fixed place for a few days, it is a perfect city as a base for some excursions in this area of Mexico.

 Merida, townsLOCATION: Merida It is located in the northwest of the Yucatan Peninsula.
 At 3 hours and a half of Cancun and only at hour and little more than Campeche.

 HOW TO GET IN PUBLIC TRANSPORTATION?
 To Merida arrives transport from Cancun 4 hours, Valladolid 2'15 »h, Campeche 2'30» h.Official Web of the main bus company that operates in the area.

 TIPS: try to make your visit during the weekend to experience the festive atmosphere of the city.